Meet the celebrities confirmed for new Dancing on Ice

-Reality TV icon and ‘The Traitors’ star among the celebrities already confirmed to take part in season 17
+Reality TV icon and ‘The Traitors’ star among the celebrities confirmed to take part in series 17

 Your support helps us to tell the story